-PLEASE NOTICE: Teatro alla Scala is closed until further notice
+PLEASE NOTICE: the theatre is closed until further notice.

 Milan’s Teatro alla Scala is the most famous opera house in the world and an unmissable destination for music and culture devotees.